awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-opsworks-userprofile.md

 ### Ref<a name="w3ab2c21c10d939c11b2"></a>

-When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the IAM user ARN, such as `arn:aws:iam::123456789012:user/opsworksuser`\.
+When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the IAM user Arn, such as `arn:aws:iam::123456789012:user/opsworksuser`\.

 For more information about using the `Ref` function, see [Ref](intrinsic-function-reference-ref.md)\.